announce/altogether/README.md

 ## Altogether in a Nutshell

-Altogether is a CLI tool to sync configuration files between 2 major keyboard launchers -- [Alfred](https://www.alfredapp.com/) and [Albert](https://albertlauncher.github.io/).
+Altogether is a CLI tool to synchronize configuration files between 2 major keyboard launchers -- [Alfred](https://www.alfredapp.com/) and [Albert](https://albertlauncher.github.io/).
 So the target user is who adopts both Mac and Linux on a daily basis, or someone needs to migrate the one's config to the another.

 ## Supported Features